getnexusapp/.github/EULA.md

 This Agreement begins when you first download, install, access, or use the Software and continues until terminated.

-Nexus may terminate or suspend your license if you materially breach this Agreement or use the Software unlawfully.
+Nexus may terminate or suspend your license if you materially breach this Agreement or use the Software unlawfully, subject to applicable law.

 You may terminate this Agreement at any time by uninstalling the Software and ceasing to use it.